Description of the HTTP API

 *"max_size_to_scan" : number //Maximal size of an object to be scanned

-*"threat_hash" : bool - //Return SHA1 and SHA256 of all threats
+*"threat_hash" : boolean //Return SHA1 and SHA256 hashes of threats

 }

-Asterisk-marked parameters are optional.
+The parameters marked with * are optional.

 {